 The second most important weapon to own in a survival armory is a semi-automatic .22 rifle.
 Like a 12 gauge shotgun, a .22 rifle is also highly versatile.
 Not only is it great for plinking and introducing new people to shooting, but you can also use it for hunting, general homestead use, and even self-defense if needed.

 Another great advantage to the .22 is how the ammunition takes up very little space; a box that would normally carry 50 rounds of 9mm, for example, can carry hundreds of rounds of .22 LR.
 In this regard, you can carry hundreds of rounds on your person, and it would take up very little space and weight.

 Finally, the third most important gun to have in a survival armory is a handgun to serve as your sidearm.
 While not a good choice for hunting, the handgun is still a critical weapon to have because you can have it concealed on your person, and furthermore, you can access it more quickly than you could a rifle or a shotgun.

 When choosing a handgun, you have the choice between the semi-automatic pistol or the revolver.
-While both have pros and cons, the pistol should ideally be your first choice since it can hold twice or more the capacity of a revolver, meaning less frequent reloading.
-You should also opt for a 9mm pistol since the ammunition costs less than other calibers like .40 and .45 and we’re on a budget here.
+While both have pros and cons, the semi-automatic pistol should ideally be your first choice since it can hold twice as much or more ammunition than a revolver, meaning less frequent reloading.
+You should also opt for a 9mm pistol since the ammunition costs less than other calibers like .40 and .45 and you’re on a budget.